 - To use a

-.tpkxfile package as an elevation source, click on ··· to select the local file package.
+.tpkxfile package as an elevation source, use the absolute file path for the Source.